compostellaarianna/compostellaarianna/README.md

-I am currently a **Postdoctoral Researcher at the University of Milano-Bicocca**, working on **TELMÌ**, a technology-driven project developed in collaboration with **Politecnico di Milano** for linguistically grounded digital interventions for children with language vulnerabilities.
+I am currently a **Postdoctoral Researcher at the University of Milano-Bicocca**, working on **TELMÌ**, a technology-driven project developed in collaboration with **Politecnico di Milano** and **Fondazione IRCCS Istituto Neurologico Carlo Besta** for linguistically grounded digital interventions for children with linguistic vulnerabilities.

 My work combines **linguistic theory, experimental methodology, and language technologies**, with a particular focus on the use of **Generative AI** for controlled linguistic materials and visual stimuli.

-As part of this work, I designed and coordinated a **structured GenAI-assisted image generation and validation workflow** for experimental linguistic materials.
+As part of this work, I designed and coordinated a **structured GenAI-assisted image generation and validation workflow**, translating linguistic and experimental requirements into explicit generation constraints, consistency rules, validation criteria, and error-correction procedures.

-The workflow translated linguistic and experimental requirements into explicit generation constraints, consistency rules, validation criteria, and error-correction procedures.
-It included strategies for maintaining character and scene consistency across multiple generations, preserving approved visual specifications, using spatial anchors to reduce ambiguity, and introducing human validation at each stage of the generation process.

-I also supervised a team of students applying these procedures to the development and validation of project materials.
+The workflow incorporated strategies for maintaining character and scene consistency, preserving approved visual specifications, reducing spatial ambiguity, and integrating human validation throughout the generation process.
+I supervised a **team of six students** applying these procedures to the development and validation of project materials.

-The practical challenges that emerged from this work also motivated a broader research line on the **linguistically informed evaluation of Generative AI systems**.
+The practical challenges emerging from this work motivated a broader research line on the **linguistically informed evaluation of Generative AI systems**.

-I developed a **semantic evaluation framework** that translates linguistic phenomena into explicit, machine-testable constraints and evaluates model outputs through controlled benchmarks, structured annotation, error taxonomies, and quantitative analysis.
+I developed a **semantic evaluation framework** that translates linguistic phenomena into explicit, testable semantic constraints and evaluates model outputs through **controlled benchmarks, structured annotation, error taxonomies, and quantitative analysis**.

-The framework separates different dimensions of semantic accuracy — including **entity identity, numerosity, and spatial relations** — making it possible to move beyond global judgments of output quality and identify precisely *which linguistic constraints a model fails to satisfy*.
+The framework distinguishes multiple dimensions of semantic accuracy — including **entity identity, numerosity, and spatial relations** — enabling fine-grained analysis of *which linguistic constraints a model fails to satisfy*, rather than relying only on global judgments of output quality.

 This work resulted in the paper **“From Prompt Engineering to Stimulus Validity:
-Semantic Constraint Evaluation in Text-to-Image Generation”**, accepted at **CLiC-it 2026 – the Italian Conference on Computational Linguistics** in Palermo.
+Semantic Constraint Evaluation in Text-to-Image Generation”**, accepted at **CLiC-it 2026 – the Italian Conference on Computational Linguistics**, in Palermo.

+I am also co-supervising **two Master's students**, supporting thesis projects at the intersection of linguistics, language technologies, and experimental research.

 ## 🧩 Areas of expertise

-**Formal Language Theory · Cognitive Modeling · Statistical Learning · Artificial Grammar Learning · Experimental Design · Quantitative Analysis · Linguistic Data · Generative AI Evaluation · Benchmark & Annotation Design**
+**Formal Language Theory · Cognitive Modeling · Statistical Learning · Artificial Grammar Learning · Experimental Design · Quantitative Analysis · Linguistic Data · GenAI Workflow Design · Generative AI Evaluation · Benchmark & Annotation Design**

 ## 💻 Computational focus